-AE Works, has been awarded a contract for the master site plan and design of a new Pennsylvania Turnpike maintenance facility.
-The project includes development of 10 acres and all buildings and infrastructure to provide a fully functional and efficient highway and vehicle maintenance facility.
+The design of a new Pennsylvania Turnpike maintenance facility is complete and one step closer to being constructed.
+Pittsburgh-based building design and consulting firm, AE Works completed the design of this project, which includes the development of 10 acres and all buildings and infrastructure to provide a fully functional and efficient highway and vehicle maintenance facility.

-This new complex will house the personnel, apparatus and materials required to keep the road in a good state of repair and readiness to ensure traveler safety.
-It will house stockpiles of essential materials such as road salt and provide for the upkeep of vital maintenance vehicles and equipment deployed along PA Turnpike 576, commonly called the Southern Beltway.
+The new complex will house the personnel, apparatus and materials required to keep PA Turnpike 576, commonly called the Southern Beltway in a good state of repair and readiness to ensure traveler safety.
+It will house stockpiles of essential materials such as road salt and other treatments and provide for the upkeep of vital maintenance vehicles and equipment.

-AE Works is collaborating with the Turnpike and key stakeholders to develop a site plan and corresponding building designs that work with the site.
+AE Works worked closely with the Turnpike and key stakeholders to develop a site plan and corresponding building designs that complement the existing site.

-“We are working together to optimize the site layout and building design.
-Our shared goal is to provide a modern, highly efficient maintenance campus to support travel along this new highway and those working daily to keep our roads safe and in top condition,” AE Works Program Manager, Shane Goodman, LEED AP, shares.
+“We worked together to optimize the site layout and building design.
+Our shared goal on this project is to provide a modern, highly efficient maintenance campus to support travel along this new highway and those working daily to keep our roads safe and in top condition,” AE Works Program Manager, Shane Goodman, LEED AP describes.

 That vision extends to the future with longevity a key consideration in the design.
-Supporting more efficient operations and the Turnpike’s values that include stewardship of the environment, AE Works is exploring geothermal heat pumps and other sustainable technologies to integrate into the project.
+Supporting more efficient operations and the Turnpike’s values that include stewardship of the environment, AE Works integrated a groundsource geothermal heat pump system, rainwater capture, and other sustainable technologies into the project.

-Upon completion, the complex will serve the existing six-mile stretch of the Southern Beltway called the Findlay Connector as well as the 13-mile stretch now in construction between U.S. Route 22 and I-79.
-Design of the new maintenance facility will be complete in 2018.
-Construction is slated for completion in 2020.
+Upon completion, this complex will serve the existing six-mile stretch of the Southern Beltway called the Findlay Connector as well as the 13-mile stretch now in construction between U.S. Route 22 and I-79.

 For more information about the Southern Beltway project, visit https://www.patpconstruction.com/southern_beltway/22to79/default.aspx.